xinyee20/tp/docs/DeveloperGuide.md

 This segment will explain the structure and responsibilities of the `Storage` component.

 #### **4.5.1.
 Structure**

+The Class Diagram given in Figure 4.5.1.1 below describes the structure of Storage-related classes.

 <p align="center">
 <img alt="Class diagram of Storage component" src="images/developerGuide/StorageClassDiagram.png" width="500"></p>